A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Introduction

 Our main contributions are two-fold.
 First, we provide TSP-D as a Markov Decision Process (MDP) so that reinforcement learning can be developed and applied.
 While MDP formulations for TSP only involve customer nodes, an MDP formulation for TSP-D should be able to capture the in-transit status of vehicles and remaining times to reach the next node, to express the state spaces of coordinated drone-truck routing adequately.
 Our MDP formulation is comprehensive and distinct from the dynamic programming (DP) approach of \citet{bouman2018dynamic}, which combines three DP problems sequentially to obtain the final formulation.
 This makes their DP formulation hard to use in end-to-end reinforcement learning approaches.

-Second, we present an \textit{Attention-LSTM Hybrid Model} (HM) for efficient routing of multiple vehicles taking into account required interactions between vehicles, along with a novel distributed training algorithm.
+Second, we present a hybrid model (HM), based on an attention encoder and a Long Short-Term Memory (LSTM) decoder, for efficient routing of multiple vehicles taking into account required interactions between vehicles, along with a novel distributed training algorithm.
 Our HM consists of an attention-based encoder to encode a highly connected graph and an LSTM-based decoder that stores the routing history of all vehicles.
 Using a single decoder to route all vehicles allows passing information about the routing decisions of vehicles to each other, thus promoting efficient interaction.
 In training the hybrid model, we rely on a central controller, which observes an entire graph to route all vehicles.
-As our numerical results show, the proposed model performs well on networks of various sizes and produces solutions in a matter of seconds.
+As our numerical results show, the proposed model performs comparably with operations research methods.

 The remainder of the paper will proceed as follows: in Section \ref{sec:lit_rev} we present the literature review related to TSP-D and learning methods to solve routing problems; in Section \ref{sec:problem} we formally define TSP-D and present its Markov Decision Process formulation; in Section \ref{sec:methods} we present the Hybrid Model and a training algorithm to solve the problem; in Section \ref{sec:results} we present the main computational results for TSP-D; in Section \ref{sec:additional} we provide additional computational experiments in other routing problems; and finally in Section \ref{sec:concl} we conclude with final remarks and discussions.